 Not only is this pressure causing suboptimal use of spectrum, prohibiting, innovation in radio, antenna technology, and cell tower placement, it is also resulting in an increased cost per user in any business plan for 5G.
 In an attempt to avoid this, the xRAN group has been formed to ensure operators and regulators have better use of resources to benefit customers when the interface is open.

-What regulators need to be concerned about is the suboptimal use of allocated spectrum.
+What regulators need to be concerned about is the suboptimal use of the allocated spectrum.
 To get 5G working, we need to maximize bandwidth, pushing open interfaces across the network through software-defined techniques.